vschroeter/obsidian-virtual-linker/README.md

 ### Styling of the links

+Any created virtual link will be appended with this suffix.
+This is useful to distinguish between real and virtual links.
+By default, the suffix is "🔗".

 By default (and if the default styling is toggled on in the settings), the links appear a little bit darker than your normal links.
 You can turn off this default styling in the settings.